 - Investigate the implementation of degrees of murder sentencing regime.

 - Increase the use of mandatory minimum sentences for violent offenders.

-- Require that upon conviction of a serious and/or violent crime non-citizens will be repatriated to the offender’s country of origin where possible.
+- Require that upon conviction of a serious crime, non-citizens will be deported to their country of origin.

 - Require greater parental responsibility for young offenders.